sarmadiali98/ReLico/README.md

 This repository accompanies the ReLico work on bridging **formally verified Timed Rebeca models** to **executable Lingua Franca programs**.
 Its purpose is to reduce the gap between formal verification and deployment by automatically translating verified models into a deterministic, time-aware execution framework.

 This repository is also the artifact package for the ReLico paper.
-It contains the core translator, verification benchmark material, and a hardware-backed smart-home validation example.
+It contains the core translator, verification benchmark material, and a hardware-backed smart-home execution case study.

 ## Artifact at a glance